samsungsamiio/samsungsami.io/source/sami/connect-the-data/using-cloud-connectors.md

 ![SAMI Cloud Connectors](/images/docs/sami/sami-documentation/CC_groovy.png)

 You implement a Cloud Connector Groovy code using the <a href="https://github.com/samsungsamiio/sami-cloudconnector-sdk" target="_blank">Cloud Connector SDK</a>.
-The SDK's GitHub repository contains libraries, API reference documentation, sample codes, and a template project.
+The SDK's GitHub repository contains libraries, API reference documentation, and a template project.
 You can perform unit and integration testing using the SDK.
+In addition, the <a href="https://github.com/samsungsamiio/sami-cloudconnector-samples" target="_blank">Cloud Connector Samples repository</a> includes example Cloud Connector code for a few clouds.

 #### About the Cloud Connector Groovy code